hilaryrowe/documentation3/oeeCalculations/roger-calcs.md

 ![](/assets/Screen Shot 2016-08-08 at 12.03.31 PM.png)

-Using the components of Availability \(Available Time and Scheduled Time\) we can add additional detail to how this is computed.
+Using the components of Availability \(Available Time and Scheduled Time\) we can further explain how this is computed.

-**Scheduled Time**
+### **Scheduled Time**

-Scheduled time is a predefined operating schedule specified for a particular asset.
-This can be expressed more generally as the  total expected run time less any periods of time when the asset is not expected to be running \(planned downtime\).
+Scheduled time is a predefined operating schedule for a particular asset.
+This can be expressed more generally as the _Total Expected Run Time_ less any periods of time when the asset is not expected to be running \(_Planned Downtime_\).

 ![](/assets/Screen Shot 2016-08-08 at 12.24.21 PM.png)

 **Total Expected Run Time**

-Based on the specifics of your business, we can calculate Total Expected Run Time as either the aggregate time of your shift schedules or a absolute amount of time.
+Based on the specific requirements of your business, we can calculate _Total Expected Run Time_ as either the aggregate time of your shift schedules or a absolute amount of time.

 Configuration Options:

 * Shift Aggregation[^2]
-* Absolute Time \(mins\)
+* Absolute Time \(minutes\)
-* Offshift?

-**_Shift Aggregation_**
+  _**Shift Aggregation**_

 ![](/assets/Screen Shot 2016-08-08 at 2.08.51 PM.png)

-Using this configuration, the total expected run time for the asset is equal to the sum of all the specified
+Using this configuration the _Total Expected Run Time_ for the asset is equal to the sum of all the specified shifts for the asset (machine type, line, facility).

-**_Absolute Time_**
+_**Absolute Time**_

 ![](/assets/Screen Shot 2016-08-08 at 3.03.15 PM.png)